bottenderjs/messaging-apis/packages/axios-error/README.md

 const error = new AxiosError(message, { config, request, response });
 ```

-Directly `console.log` on the error instance will return formatted message.
-If you'd like to get the axios `request`, `response`, or `config`, you can still get them via those keys on the error instance.
+Calling `console.log` on the error instance returns the formatted message.
+If you'd like to get the axios `request`, `response`, or `config`, you can still get them via the following keys on the error instance:

 ```js
 console.log(error); // formatted error message